Fiserv-Developer/payments-api/docs/Implementing-3DSecure.md

 The payment schemes recommended using the value "05 - Full screen" only for browser-based flows.
 Using full screen mode in app-based flows where the authentication of the cardholder happens on a smartphone or tablet might cause time-outs and trigger an error on the issuer/ACS side.

 It is highly recommended to also include also Billing and Shipping details in your transaction request to lower the risk of authentication declines.
-To do this, ensure you populate the
+To do this, ensure you populate the objects in any of the sale or preauth requestType payloads.

 The following JSON document represents an example of a Sale transaction request with minimal set of elements: